PrabalPatidar/PrabalPatidar/README.md

 - 👋 Hi, I’m @PrabalPatidar
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning DSA,Development
+- 🌱 I’m currently learning DSA,Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...